xaur/decred-proposals/market-makers/analysis-bee.md

 > We trade through API.
 The account itself is completely transparent to the team.
 Team will have login to view everything.
 We have nothing to hide. (@runchen of Altonomy on [2019-08-14](https://proposals.decred.org/proposals/772d083fef79fa2e443d8424b353deadc3af69c8d8764e473cb200f98f356c60/comments/38))

-> user39390: may be a read-only api key access to verify trading activity of MM, just saying. not sure if possible :)
+> user39390: may be a read-only api key access to verify trading activity of MM
-> i2trading: I think we would be open to this as long as it stayed in the hands of a key DCR rep and nobody else. (chat on [2019-08-08](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156527909310923oaewi:decred.org))
+> i2trading: I think we would be open to this as long as it stayed in the hands of a key DCR rep and nobody else.
+There is risk for us if a bad actor was able to gain access. (chat on [2019-08-08](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156527909310923oaewi:decred.org))

-### Does MM make profit?

-> Intuitively, we can make profits with our market making strategies by buying low from one client and selling high to another client because our high frequency strategy can make decisions within milliseconds, much faster than normal people especially when market moves a lot.
->
-> However, the profit we gain is generated from the market, which means, we take profits from you, from the Decred community.
-The more profits we gain, the more money you guys lose.
->
-> We're here to help Decred communities, to let more people involve and let those who got interested recently can get a chance to have their own DCR tokens and join the community.
-It's not fair for them to pay a higher price and lose money, that is why we decide to gain $0 profit from the market. (@runchen of Altonomy on [2019-08-08](https://proposals.decred.org/proposals/772d083fef79fa2e443d8424b353deadc3af69c8d8764e473cb200f98f356c60/comments/7))

-> > In case the MM manages to make profit during his activity, will it go back to Treasury or make a discount for the next month?
->
-> Great question, we can negotiate this but since I'm not willing to share in potential losses they may incur it's probably not acceptable for them to share profit.
-They will not be making a market with the intention of having net profits though. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/63))